facebookarchive/doh-proxy/README.md

 The project comes with 3 commands:
 * doh-client: A tool to perform a DNS query against DOH server.
 * doh-proxy: A service that receives DOH queries and forwards them to a recursive resolver.
+* doh-httpproxy: A Service that runs DOH over HTTP, instead of HTTP2.
+This can be set behind a reverse proxy.
 * doh-stub: A service that listens for DNS queries and forwards them to a DOH server.

 See the CONTRIBUTING file for how to help out.